olivier-m/miniature/README.rst

   p.crop(1, '-50%', 20)

-Offsets are dimensions moving the cropped section from the centre of the image.
+Offsets are dimensions moving the cropped section from the center of the image.
 They could be percentage or integer (for pixels).

 Finally to let the processor determine where to move the cropped zone, you can ask him to be smart